What Is the Difference Between Cloud Computing and Security?

 Think of the cloud as that exact hard drive where you store stuff, but not physically connected to your computer.
 Instead, you use the cloud to save stuff virtually.
 The physical hard drives and servers that house your data are elsewhere.
 Your data is sent to them via the Internet.

-With this understanding, it isn’t hard to make the jump to cloud computing.
+Learn ethical hacking with this understanding, it isn’t hard to make the jump to cloud computing.
 Cloud computing is a method of delivering computer functionality virtually.
 Instead of having tons of servers in a physical location, businesses rely on cloud computing to power their computing requirements.

 For instance, take an SaaS company that provides a web-based application to its customers.
 The company may not want to physically house servers to deal with this application’s power requirements.
 It calls in a cloud computing service to host its application.